Communications Officer - Force Control Room (London)

-Please note we have three training intakes scheduled to start on either 6th March 2023, 3rd April 2023 and 1st May 2023 and will run for 15 weeks.
+Please note training intakes are scheduled to start from October 2023 onwards and will run for 15 weeks.

 BTP is an employer who cares about the impact we have on the environment and the wider challenges of climate change, and as such we are committed to reducing our carbon footprint and achieving Net Zero Carbon (NZC) through offsetting by 2035.